 Preheat the oven to 450°F. Line a rimmed baking sheet with foil.

-Cut the eggplant and summer squash into bite-size pieces.
-Cut the peppers into bite-size pieces, removing the seeds.
-Rinse the cherry tomatoes and remove the tops.
+Cut the eggplant and zucchini into bite-size pieces.
+Seed and cut the bell pepper into bite-size pieces.
+Remove the tops from the cherry tomatoes.
 Roughly chop the red onion.
 Smash 4 or 5 cloves of garlic, removing the skins.

 Pile the vegetables on the prepared pan, drizzle with ¼ cup olive oil, sprinkle with 1 teaspoon salt, grind with pepper, and toss to coat.
-Transfer to the oven and roast until the vegetables are tender and browned, about 35 minutes.
+Transfer to the oven and roast until the vegetables are tender and browned, 30 to 35 minutes.

 In a nonstick frying pan over medium heat, warm 1 tablespoon olive oil.
-Add the eggs and fry until the whites are set but the yolks are still runny, about 3 minutes for sunny-side up.
+Crack 3 eggs into the pan and fry until the whites are set but the yolks are still runny, about 3 minutes for sunny-side up.
 Season with salt and pepper.

-When the vegetables are ready, gently fold in the basil, coating everything in the pan juices.
-Heap the ratatouille on plates, top with the eggs and chèvre, and serve warm, with torn baguette for dipping.
+When the vegetables are ready, fold in the basil, coating everything in the pan juices.
+Heap the ratatouille on plates, top with the eggs and chèvre, and serve warm.